stonepros/stone/doc/rbd/rbd-kubernetes.rst

  Block Devices and Kubernetes
 ==============================

-You may use Ceph Block Device images with Kubernetes v1.13 and later through `ceph-csi`_, which dynamically provisions RBD images to back Kubernetes `volumes`_ and maps these RBD images as block devices (optionally mounting a file system contained within the image) on worker nodes running `pods`_ that reference an RBD-backed volume.
-Ceph stripes block device images as objects across the cluster, which means that large Ceph Block Device images have better performance than a standalone server!
+You may use Stone Block Device images with Kubernetes v1.13 and later through `ceph-csi`_, which dynamically provisions RBD images to back Kubernetes `volumes`_ and maps these RBD images as block devices (optionally mounting a file system contained within the image) on worker nodes running `pods`_ that reference an RBD-backed volume.
+Stone stripes block device images as objects across the cluster, which means that large Stone Block Device images have better performance than a standalone server!

-To use Ceph Block Devices with Kubernetes v1.13 and higher, you must install and configure ``ceph-csi`` within your Kubernetes environment.
-The following diagram depicts the Kubernetes/Ceph technology stack.
+To use Stone Block Devices with Kubernetes v1.13 and higher, you must install and configure ``ceph-csi`` within your Kubernetes environment.
+The following diagram depicts the Kubernetes/Stone technology stack.

 .. ditaa::
             +---------------------------------------------------+